 - An entrance fee in excess of \$10,000 - Providing for the transfer of at least \$10,000 (if the amount is expressed in dollars) or 50% of the person's estate (if the amount is expressed as a percentage of the person's estate) to the service provider upon the person's death - Do not include premiums for long-term care insurance if you elected to pay those premiums with tax-free distributions from a retirement plan.
-In this case, the premiums would have been made directly to the insurance provider by the retirement plan. - If you paid long-term care insurance costs during 2021 for a policy which covers you or your spouse, complete the worksheet below to determine your subtraction.
+In this case, the premiums would have been made directly to the insurance provider by the retirement plan. - Do not include long-term care insurance premiums paid with distributions from a health savings account if the distribution was not previously included in federal adjusted gross income.
+Distributions not previously included in federal adjusted gross income include pre-tax contributions to a health savings account. - If you paid long-term care insurance costs during 2023 for a policy which covers you or your spouse, complete the worksheet below to determine your subtraction.

 Worksheet - Long-Term Care Insurance 1.
-Amount you paid for long-term care insurance in 2021 1.
-2. Portion of long-term care insurance cost included as a self-employed health insurance deduction on line 17 of federal Schedule 1 (Form 1040) 2.
-3. Portion of long-term care insurance cost deducted on federal Schedule C or F for your employee spouse 4.
-Add lines 2 and 3 4.
-5. Subtract line 4 from line 1 5.
-6. Fill in the amount from line 3 of Form 1 less the amount on line 51 of Schedule SB without considering the subtraction for long-term care insurance.
-If zero or less, enter 0 (zero) 6.
-7. Fill in the smaller of line 5 or 6.
+A Amount you paid for long-term care insurance in 2023 1 Portion of long-term care insurance cost included as a self-employed nealth insurance deduction on line 17 of federal Schedule 1 (Form 1040) 2 Portion of long-term care insurance cost deducted on federal Schedule C or F for your employee spouse 4.
+A Add lines 2 and 3 4 5.
+5 Subtract line 4 from line 1 5 Fill in the amount from line 5 of Form 1 less the amount on line 50 of Schedule SB without considering the subtraction for long-term care insurance.
+If zero or less, enter 0 (zero) 6 7.
+F Fill in the smaller of line 5 or 6.
 This is your subtraction for long-term care insurance 7.